Access Control (Policy 9080)

 3.2.1 Administrative Responsibilities

 a.
-Vice President for University Affairs and Chief of Staff has overall responsibility for the granting of access to University facilities, issuance of all keys and access cards, and the delegation of related duties.
+The Chief Financial and Operating Officer and Vice President for Finance and Operations has overall responsibility for the granting of access to University facilities, issuance of all keys and access cards, and the delegation of related duties.

 b.
 The Facilities Operations and Maintenance Department (FO&M) is responsible for all access systems hardware, and the overall administration of physical keys for all University facilities, except those operated by Student Housing.
 Student Housing is responsible for administering key control for the buildings they operate.
 The administration of physical keys includes, but is not limited to: installation of key locks, establishment of procedures for and the issuance of keys, maintenance of records and controls to provide accountability for all issued keys, and administration of periodic audits (at least annually) of key records to ensure keys are assigned and accounted for appropriately.